mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

      - Absolute path for CUDA package installation
      - Required for GPU environment only, generally no need to set.
 If multiple versions of CUDA are installed in the GPU environment, it is recommended to configure this environment variable in order to avoid confusion.
    * - MS_ENABLE_TFT
      - Enable `MindIO TFT <https://www.hiascend.com/document/detail/zh/mindx-dl/600/clusterscheduling/ref/mindiottp/mindiotft001.html>`_ feature.
-Turn on TTP, UCE or ARF feature.
+Turn on TTP, UCE, TRE or ARF feature.
      - String
-     - "{TTP:1,UCE:1,ARF:1}".
-TTP (Try To Persist): End of life CKPT, UCE (Uncorrectable Memory Error): Fault tolerance and recovery, ARF (Air Refuelling): Process level rescheduling and recovery feature.
-The three features can be enabled separately.
+     - "{TTP:1,UCE:1,TRE:1,ARF:1}".
+TTP (Try To Persist): End of life CKPT, UCE (Uncorrectable Memory Error): Fault tolerance and recovery, TRE(Training Result Error): Restoring training result exceptions, ARF (Air Refuelling): Process level rescheduling and recovery feature.
+The four features can be enabled separately.
 If you only want to enable one of them, set the corresponding value to 1.
 Other values: MindIO TFT not turned on.
-(When using UCE or ARF, TTP is enabled by default.)
+(When using UCE or ARF, TTP is enabled by default.
+TRE can not be used with UCE or ARF feature.)
      - Graph mode can only be enabled on the Ascend backend and jit_level is set to "O0" or "O1".
    * - MS_TFT_IP
      - The IP address where the MindIO controller thread is located for processor connections.